Fagertveit/console-game-engine/README.md

 ## Playground / Sandbox

 It's a cool way to explore C# and just play around with different things within the area of game design / developent.
 It would be cool to test out some generative world things in the longrun.
-Having these things in C# makes it easy to conver to engines like Unity.
+Having these things in C# makes it easy to convert to engines like Unity.

+## RPG Advanced mode

+I'm getting a bit excited about the whole project, I want to expand the functionality and make it a lightweight RPG system.
+This includes some of the listed things:

+* Character (Stats, Equipment, Info, Bio)
+* Inventory
+* Quest Journal
+* Worldmap
+* Localmap
+* Fight Scene
+* Barter

+An RPG system will be a bit more advanced, and I will need to work within a set resolution to make it possible, I need to see how it looks on a windows console, the mac console I can resize manually.
+Maybe there's a way to do this in code as well, I need to look into that.